mloskot/qt-creator-plugin-boostbuild/README.md

 ### Why Boost.Build plugin for Qt Creator?

+I always wanted to learn Qt programming.

+When my son Hugo was born, I went on two weeks paternity leave and, somewhat inspired by the [Seven by Seven](http://pragprog.com/categories/7in7) idea, I decided to do an experiment:
+*can I learn a new programming skills or work on an open source project having only a few 15-30 minutes short breaks over a day at my disposal?*

-Qt Creator is a fantastic and powerful IDE which is surprisingly easy to extend.
+Qt Creator is a fantastic and powerful IDE which is surprisingly easy and pleasent to extend.

 Yet, apparently, it is much quicker to hack fairly usable Boost.Build support for Qt Creator than develop [Boost.CMake](https://svn.boost.org/trac/boost/wiki/CMake)